 The excess ink on the plate is then carefully wiped with a special cloth called ‘tarletan’ and final wiping stages can be made with thin paper and cotton buds.

 Finally the prepared plate is placed on the press bed and soaked art paper is placed over it.
-It is then moved between two high pressure rollers and a buffer of felt.
+It is then moved between two high pressure rollers and a buffer of felt blanket.
 The paper is moulded into the plate creating the unique printed surface on paper.

 Intaglio can also make use of complex variations in technique such as using multiple plates to construct an image of layered colour.